ascii-grid/ascii-grid/README.md

 # ascii-grid: beta
-> Identify and Read an ARC/INFO ASCII Grid
+> Identify, Read, and Write an ARC/INFO ASCII Grid

 # motivation
 I do a lot of client-side geoprocessing (see [geoblaze](http://github.com/geotiff/geoblaze)) and wanted to add support for .asc files.